 Mandatory, supervised fire drills are conducted annually at the beginning of the school year in the residence halls.
 The organized fire drills are to familiarize each resident with the safe and proper exiting procedure and route to evacuate the building promptly.
 All occupants must leave the building.
 Anyone not exiting will be referred for disciplinary action.

-In Fall of 2016, 2017 and 2018, Housing and Residential Life conducted pre-planned fire drills as required per Clery expectations.
-There were no academic students in Dryden Hall in 2017, 2018, or 2019, so no fire drills were held in Dryden those years.
-Fire drills are also conducted each year in all other oncampus buildings.
-Holter House was demolished mid-2018 so there was not a fire drill held there in 2019.
+In Fall of 2018, 2019 and 2020, pre-planned fire drills were conducted by Cheney Fire Department and Housing and Residential Life.
+There were no academic students assigned to Dryden Hall in 2018, 2019, or 2020, so no fire drills were held in Dryden those years.
+Because of COVID-19, the number of students living on campus in 2020 was significantly reduced, and fire drills were only held in Brewster, Pearce, Snyamncut and Louise Anderson halls.
+Holter House was demolished in 2018, and will not be included in future reports.